raynayx/raynayx.github.io/source/_posts/Clay.md

 ---

 We are the finest silver
-Shinning through the dark cabinets
+Shining through the dark cabinets
 Wherein we're packed and neatly arranged
 Brought out to serve august guests in December

 We are the finest ceramics
-Neat, clean, dry and out of sight in choice cabinets Wherein we wait for occassions out of the ordinary Broken out to hold the most tasteful akpamu detsi for travelers from afar
+Neat, clean, dry and out of sight in choice cabinets Wherein we wait for occasions out of the ordinary Broken out to hold the most tasteful akpamu detsi for travelers from afar

-We are the awe-inspiring glass from Murano - Venice, Seal unbroken, still wrapped in present paper at the top of cabinets Wherein we wait, for days of exteme joy or pain
+We are the awe-inspiring glass from Murano - Venice, Seal unbroken, still wrapped in present paper at the top of cabinets Wherein we wait, for days of extreme joy or pain
 To be brought out and given a taste of whatever drinks the occasions call for

 We are the nicest Ʋegba of clay - white, red and black